NatWeiss/RapidGame/README.md

 1. Prebuilds cocos2d-x libraries for Windows, Mac, Linux, iOS and Android for multiple architectures and configurations, virtually eliminating the need to ever rebuild.

-2. A game project templating system for creating cross-platform games for a variety of game engines, including cocos2d-x, Unity, Corona and Appcelerator Titanium.
+2. Creates cross-platform game projects from templates for a variety of game engines.
+Supports cocos2d-x, Unity, Corona and Appcelerator Titanium.
 The default game template creates a simple Breakout clone with a menu and game scene.

 Prefer somebody explaining and showing it?
 Check out the [overview video](http://youtu.be/SOJs2DwIxOU).